Tyial/Privacy-Policy/README.md

-Synce Discord Bot Privacy Policy
+# Synce Discord Bot Privacy Policy

+This privacy policy outlines how user data is processed when using the Synce Bot in Discord servers.
+By using the bot, you acknowledge that you have accepted and agreed to comply with these terms.
+Please read this privacy policy carefully, and if you have any questions or concerns, don't hesitate to contact us.

 1. What is the Synce Bot?